jboss-switchyard/quickstarts/soap-addressing/Readme.md

         </orderResponse>
     </SOAP-ENV:Body>
 </SOAP-ENV:Envelope>
-7. After a few seconds, this also should be displayed
+6. After a few seconds, this also should be displayed

 Order Boeing with quantity 10 accepted.

+7. Undeploy the quickstart:

+        mvn clean -Pdeploy

 ## Further Reading